-Test of English as a Foreign Language (TOEFL): A score of at least 600 (or 250 if computer based score) with a score of at least 50 on each of the three components [For additional information see §13.3.1(1), (2), (3), (4)].
+Test of English as a Foreign Language (TOEFL): A score of at least 600 (or 250 if computer based score) with a score of at least 50 on each of the three components.

+[For additional information see §13.3.1(1), (2), (3), (4)].

 - (5) Test of Spoken English (TSE): Applicants must meet a spoken English requirement.
 (See §13.3.2.) - (6) Citizenship: Applicants must be Canadian citizens or Permanent Residents of Canada on or before the deadline date for applications.
-A photocopy of proof of Canadian citizenship or Permanent Resident status (Immigration form 1000 showing date landed) must be submitted with the application for admission. - (7) Personal Interview: Before acceptance to the Pre-Clinical Assessment the applicant will be interviewed by a team to determine if he/she possesses the personal qualities necessary for the program. - (8) Pre-Clinical Assessment: Applicants who are considered to have potential based on their application documents and successful interview may be qualified for the Pre-Clinical Assessment.
-A nonrefundable Pre-Clinical Assessment fee will be required from each applicant.
-Upon successful completion of the Pre-Clinical Assessment and formal registration by the applicant, the nonrefundable fee will be applied to the Clinic Operation Fee.
-Refer to www.med.ualberta.ca for detailed information. - (9) Dental Examination: All applicants in the Pre-Clinical Assessment period are required to have a dental examination form (available from the Department) completed by a dentist and returned to the Office of the Associate Dean, Department of Dentistry in March. - (10) Medical Examination: See §103.2.2 (12) for regulations concerning medical examination.
+A notarized copy of proof of Canadian citizenship or Permanent Resident status must be submitted with the application for admission. - (7) Personal Interview: Before acceptance to the Pre-Entry Examination, the applicant will be interviewed by a team to determine if he/she possesses the personal qualities necessary for the program. - (8) Pre-Entry Examination: Applicants who are considered to have potential based on their application documents and successful interview may qualify for the Pre-Entry Examination.
+Prior to the examination, a nonrefundable Pre-Entry Examination fee will be required from each applicant.
+Upon successful completion of the Pre-Entry Examination, applicants will qualify to proceed to the Pre-Clinical Assessment. - (9) Pre-Clinical Assessment: Applicants who are considered to have potential based on their application documents and successful interview may be qualified for the Pre-Clinical Assessment.
+A nonrefundable Pre-Clinical Assessment fee plus a dental instrument kit deposit is required from each applicant.
+Upon successful completion of the Pre-Clinical Assessment and formal registration by the applicant, the nonrefundable Pre-Clinical Assessment fee will be applied to the Clinic Operation Fee and the dental instrument kit deposit will be applied toward the first year dental instrument kit cost.
+Refer to www.dent.ualberta.ca for detailed information. - (10) Dental Examination: All applicants in the Pre-Clinical Assessment period are required to have a dental examination form (available from the Department) completed by a dentist and returned to the Office of the Associate Dean, Department of Dentistry in March. - (11) Medical Examination: See §113.2.2 (12) for regulations concerning medical examination.